emerleite/wppanalyticscli/README.md

 # WPP Analytics CLI

-A command-line tool for fetching analytics and template analytics data from Facebook Graph API.
+A command-line tool for fetching analytics, template analytics, and listing message templates from Facebook Graph API.

 ## Prerequisites